Mishima incident: Seppuku

 Morita, whose kaishaku did not go well, said, "I'll leave it to you, Hiro-chan," and handed the sword to Furu-Koga.
 Koga decapitated Mishima in one stroke, following the ancient tradition of leaving only a thin layer of skin on the neck.
 Then, Chibi-Koga used the tantō that Mishima had been holding to cut off the skin of Mishima's neck from his body.
-During this process, Masahiro Ogawa (小川正洋) kept watch near the main entrance door of the room to make sure that the JSDF staff officers would not interfere with Mishima's seppuku.
+During this process, Masahiro Ogawa kept watch near the main entrance door of the room to make sure that the JSDF staff officers would not interfere with Mishima's seppuku.

 Next, Morita also took off his uniform jacket, sat seiza-style next to Mishima's body, and committed seppuku, signaling "Not yet" and "Okay," and upon receiving the signal, Furu-Koga, the kaishakunin, decapitated Morita in one stroke.
 Afterwards, Chibi-Koga, Ogawa, and Furu-Koga turned the bodies of Mishima and Morita over onto their backs, covered them with their uniforms, and lined up their heads.
 The General Mashita called to the three, "How about you all worship them?" and, "How about you turn yourself in police?"

 The three men removed the ropes from the General Mashita's feet and said, "By order of Mishima Sensei, we will escort you until you are handed over to the JSDF staff officers."
 When the General Mashita asked, "I won't go wild.
-Are you going to put me out in front of the people with my hands tied?", the three men obediently released the him from all restraints.
-Seeing the three men join their hands in prayer toward the heads of Mishima and Morita, and shed tears in silence, the General Mashita said, "Cry as much as you can..." and sat seiza-style, closed his eyes and joined his hands in prayer, saying, "Let me pray for their souls as well."
+Are you going to put me out in front of the people with my hands tied?", the three obediently released him from all restraints.
+Seeing the three join their hands in prayer toward the heads of Mishima and Morita, and shed tears in silence, the General Mashita said, "Cry as much as you can..." and sat seiza-style, closed his eyes and joined his hands in prayer, saying, "Let me pray for their souls as well."

 For Mashita, this was the second time he had witnessed a seppuku.
 During the war, Mashita served as a staff officer in the Imperial Japanese Army, and just after the war ended he was once asked for observer of the committing seppuku, from his close friend and colleague, Major Makoto Haruke (晴気誠).